WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 But if you have EIDORS with 2D GREIT runnable version, please just download shape_library.mat I uploaded above and paste it.

-In this shape_library.mat, I added some pointed models. (lct_normal1-6, lct_obese1-3) **So if you want to run above .m files, you HAVE TO copy & paste shape_library.mat I uploaded!!!**
+In this shape_library.mat, I added some pointed models. (lct_normal1-6, lct_obese1-3) **So if you want to run above .m files, you HAVE TO copy & paste "shape_library.mat" I uploaded!!!**

 Result of the EIT_Run.m : Click [_HERE_](https://drive.google.com/file/d/1v4pvYWG3csWPQuZWVLxhNOmpaHonYyCy/view?usp=sharing) (Move to my personal Google drive, there're no results of Normal 4-6 and Obese 2)